 Traditional Czech Christmas dinner in Prague

-The traditional Christmas dinner is one of the best moments in the city.
-The best way to enjoy it is being a guest in a native home and live how is a real Christmas family dinner.
+The traditional Christmas dinner is one of the most special occasions in Prague.
+The best way to enjoy it would be by being a guest at a native’s home and live how is a real Christmas family dinner.
 However, if you have accommodation in Prague there are some restaurants that offer a similar menu.
 Of course, not all of them are open during these days, so you should check which restaurants are open at Christmas and book in advance to have a table.

-Other dishes that can not be missed on the Christmas tables are sauerkraut, fish soup, mushrooms, potato salad and the traditional Christmas bread called vánočka.
+Other dishes that can not miss on any Christmas table in Prague, fish soup, mushrooms, potato salad and the traditional Christmas bread called vánočka.

 New Year’s Eve in Prague with children